Could I still have an STI if my results were all negative?

 But that guy you hooked up with a couple of weeks ago has just told you he tested positive for syphilis.
 You consider getting tested again, but it seems like overkill.
 You’ve got no symptoms, and if he’d passed it on to you, your tests would have picked it up, right?

 Not necessarily.
 Welcome, brother, to the window period.
+Tests for syphilis, chlamydia, gonorrhea, and every other STI have one.
+Let’s dive in!

-What is a window period?
+What is an STI window period?

 For an explanation, we spoke to Dr Vincent Cornelisse, Sexual Health Physician at the Melbourne Sexual Health Centre (MSHC), who is also completing a PhD on the prevention of STIs.